snowsum/snowsum.github.io-/_posts/2020-12-17-influencer-whitelisting.md

 These types of ads can be effective in showcasing the capabilities and uses of a product to a TikTok audience.
 ![enter image description here](https://brands.joinstatus.com/hs-fs/hubfs/June%202022%20Blogs/tiktok%20whitelisting/tiktok%20whitelisting%202.gif?width=700&name=tiktok%20whitelisting%202.gif)
+The authentic, hashtag-driven content of BlendJet's Spark Ad campaign was very successful, resulting in 28 million impressions, 407,000 clicks, and 12,000 conversions.

+Another example of a successful creator ad campaign is Little Moons' promotion of their mochi desserts on TikTok.

+When demand for the product was high and they were difficult to find in stores, Little Moons ran a Spark Ad campaign announcing that the desserts would be available at UK's Tesco chain for one day only.

+This approach capitalized on the buzz surrounding the product and was likely effective in driving sales.

 ## What Are the Requirements for Whitelisting on TikTok?
 ## How to do Influencer Whitelisting on TikTok